orange-cloudfoundry/artifactory-resource/README.md

 #### Parameters

-* `filename`: *Optional.* If set filename for the downloaded file will be overwritten by this name.

-* `not_flat`: *Optional.* If true artifacts are downloaded to the target path in the file system while maintaining their hierarchy in the source repository.

 * `min_split`: *Default: 5120* The minimum size permitted for splitting.
 Files larger than the specified number will be split into equally sized `split_count` segments.
 Any files smaller than the specified number will be downloaded in a single thread.
 If set to -1, files are not split.

 * `split_count`: *Default: 3* The number of segments into which each file should be split for download (provided the artifact is over --min-split in size).
 To download each file in a single thread, set to 0.

-* `props_filename`: *Optional.* Path to file where Artifactory properties of downloaded file will be stored.
-File will contain whole REST API response and properties values can be extracted with other tools like jq.
-If parameter is empty - no request to Artifactory will be made.
+* `props_filename`: *Optional.* When given, download properties associated to file and write it to given filename.
+File is written as YAML with the same format as `source.props`.

 ### `out`: Upload a file to artifactory.

 #### Parameters

-* `target`: *Required.* An artifactory repository in the format of `[repository_name]/[repository_path]`.

-* `source`: *Required.* Pattern which target a set of files or a file (can use glob format).

-* `threads`: *Default: 3* The number of parallel threads that should be used to download where each thread downloads a single artifact at a time.

-* `explode_archive`: *Default: false* If true, the command will extract an archive containing multiple artifacts after it is deployed to Artifactory, while maintaining the archive's file structure.

-* `props`: *Optional.* List of properties in the form of "key1=value1;key2=value2,...".
-Those properties will be added to uploaded file.
-If both `props` and `props_from_file` are set values will be merged.

-* `props_from_file`: *Optional.* Path to file which will contain list of properties.
-List should be in the form of "key1=value1;key2=value2,...".
-Those properties will be added to uploaded file.
-If both `props` and `props_from_file` are set values will be merged.
+* `directory`: *Required.* Upload files from given directory that match `source.filter`.
+When multiple files match, they are all uploaded and version and meta refers to last matching file.

+* `props`: *Optional.* Additional properties to add to uploaded file merged with `source.props`.
+  Properties take precedence over `source.props` on collisions and given with the same format as `source.props`

+* `props_filename`: *Optional.* Load additional properties from given yaml file merged with `source.props` and `params.props`.
+Defined properties takes precedence on collisions and given with the same format as `source.props`.

 ## Example